connext/spacefold/README.md

 ### Quick Resources

-- You can read more about how to use Spacefold in our announcement post. //TODO
+- You can read more about how to use Spacefold in [our announcement post](https://medium.com/connext/introducing-spacefold-d1c227a29d3).
 - Found a bug, want to learn more, or just say hello?
 [Join us in our discord](https://discord.gg/raNmNb5)!
 - Learn more about Connext through [our docs](https://docs.connext.network), and by checking out [our monorepo](https://github.com/connext/indra).